LUMINA: Detecting Hallucinations in RAG System with Context-Knowledge Signals: Experiments

 We relax this assumption by gradually injecting noise into the retrieved documents $d$ and random documents $d'$.
 Specifically, for the assumption on retrieved documents, we randomly remove $\{0\%, 10\%, 20\%, 30\%\}$ sentences from $d$.
 And for the assumption on the random documents, we randomly add $\{0\%, 10\%, 20\%, 30\%\}$ sentences from $d$ to $d'$.
 Figure~\ref{fig:perfect_context} shows the AUPRC of all noise injection combinations on the RAGTruth dataset.
 The result shows that except Llama2-13B, which has a $>0.1$ performance drop after injecting noises, \approach with other LLMs yields stable performance.
 Furthermore, after removing sentences from retrieved documents, \approach with Llama3-8B even achieves a higher AUPRC.
 These results demonstrate the robustness of \approach against context noises.

 \paragraph{Relaxing the same LLM assumption.}

 We relax this assumption by using different LLMs to compute the scores for a response.
-Specifically, we use Llama2-7B, Llama2-13B, Llama3-8B, Mistral-7B, and Qwen2.5-7B~\citep{qwen2025qwen25technicalreport} to detect hallucination on the RAGTruth dataset, which contains responses generated by Llama2-7B, Llama2-13B, Llama2-70B, Llama3-8B, Mistral-7B, GPT-3.5, and GPT-4.
+Specifically, we use Llama2-7B, Llama2-13B, Llama3-8B, Mistral-7B, {Qwen3-4B~\citep{yang2025qwen3technicalreport}, Llama4-17B~\citep{llama4}} to detect hallucination on the RAGTruth dataset, which contains responses generated by Llama2-7B, Llama2-13B, Llama2-70B, Llama3-8B, Mistral-7B, GPT-3.5, and GPT-4.
 Figure~\ref{fig:cross_llm_eval} shows AUROC across different generator-detector LLM pairs.

 The results show that the same model setting is not always necessary.
 Specifically, Llama2-7B achieves a comparable or higher AUROC than Llama3-8B on Llama3-8B responses.
-Moreover, \approach with Llama2-7B and Llama3-8B has stable performance across different generation LLMs.
-Overall, \approach demonstrates a plausible solution for generation LLM-agnostic hallucination detection, which is more practical in real-world scenarios.
+Moreover, \approach with Llama2-7B and Llama3-8B has stable performance across different generation LLMs. {In addition, newer models, such as Qwen3-4B and Llama4-17B, also perform well across generation LLMs.} Overall, \approach demonstrates a plausible solution for generation LLM-agnostic hallucination detection, which is more practical in real-world scenarios.